Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 - Quality unique to a cool climate

-The brewing is handled by Hiroyoshi Kamakura from Gunma Prefecture.
+The person in charge of winemaking is Hiroyoshi Kamakura from Gunma Prefecture.

 Originally, he was in charge of sales at a sake brewing company, but after obtaining a wine advisor qualification at the company, he developed a strong interest in wine.

-After being further impressed by the book by Toyoo Tamamura, he was thinking of cultivating wine grapes in his hometown Haramura after retirement, but his father passed away.
+After being deeply impressed by a book by Toyoo Tamamura, he was thinking of cultivating wine grapes in his hometown Haramura after retirement, but his father passed away.

-After graduating from the same Wine Academy, he underwent training for two years at "Shinshu Takayama Winery" and met Mr. Masatoshi Shimizu of "Shoei."
+After graduating from the same Wine Academy, he underwent two years of training at "Shinshu Takayama Winery," where he met Mr. Masatoshi Shimizu of "Shoei."

-Mr. Shimizu, who aimed to open a winery in Haramura, invited Mr. Kamakura as the brewing manager and realized the dream of opening the "Yatsugatake Haramura Winery."
+Mr. Shimizu, who aimed to open a winery in Haramura, invited Mr. Kamakura as the head winemaker, fulfilling the dream of establishing the "Yatsugatake Haramura Winery."

 If Mr. Kamakura and Mr. Shimizu had not met at that time, the current "Yatsugatake Haramura Winery" might not exist.